Together, we are building a world-class experience for our learners.

 The Louise Enfield classroom is named by the Berry family, as a way of honoring their children.“Everything we do is for these little girls”: ‘Louise’ is a shared middle name between Shelby and their oldest daughter and ‘Enfield’ is a shared middle name between Brock and their youngest daughter.
 May all who enter this room be reminded of the importance of remembering and honoring where we come from.
 “Our greatest passion is in education, children, and the future they can build.
 The Mary Louise Evans Building is an investment with compounded interest in the things we are most passionate about." - The Berry Family

 The Hayden Huddle room is named by the Wooll family, as a way of honoring Alexis’ mom and a maternal force for Jim, too: Jane Hayden.
 A fierce believer in both education and the power of philanthropy, Jane pushed for excellence in everything she touched.
-While she never intended to leave a financial legacy, and being better perhaps at writing than at showing love (although with age she was good with her grandsons), she nonetheless left a legacy of fans, of excellence, and as being tough as nails.
+While she never intended to leave a financial legacy, and being better perhaps at writing than at showing love (although with age she was good with her grandsons), she nonetheless left a legacy of fans, of excellence, and of being as tough as nails.
 Alexis & Jim honor her feisty spirit in a lasting investment in her grandsons and their education: a nice quiet room to let your gears grind, a window to look out to the world and dream, and a safe space to keep a trick up your sleeve.

 The REGGAE classroom is named by Bob & Laurel Carignan, as a way of honoring their family through the generations.
 It's no mistake that REGGAE is all capitalized, as each letter stands for multiple names in their family, including all four of their parents and their children.
 The room name also honors their family’s love of music - you may remember Bob’s pandemic goal of learning to play the mandolin (he is the least talented of them all!).
-“Despite never having children attend here, we’re committed to the wonderful mission of the school and feel like there is no place like this anywhere.”- The Carignan Family
+“Despite never having children attend here, we’re committed to the wonderful mission of the school and feel like there is no place like this anywhere.” -The Carignan Family

 Priscilla Rose Hill